apache/flink-connector-prometheus/flink-connector-prometheus/README.md

 Note that there is no partial-failure condition: the entire write-request is discarded regardless what data in the request are causing the problem.
 Prometheus does not return sufficient information to automatically handle partial requests.

+> In the current connector version, `DISCARD_AND_CONTINUE` is the only supported behavior for non-retriable error.
+>
+> The behavior cannot be set to `FAIL`.
+Failing on non-retriable error would make impossible for the application to
+> restart from checkpoint.
+The reason is that restarting from checkpoint cause some duplicates, that are rejected by
+> Prometheus as out of order, causing in turn another non-retriable error, in an endless loop.

 ### Metrics